savvdm/mtfind/README.md

 # mtfind
 Simple multi-threaded grep-like utility.

-Patterns may contain '?' wildcard, matching any character.
+Patterns may contain '?' wildcards, matching any character.
+Several wildcard characters in a pattern are supported.

 Limitations:
   * Only ascii charset is supported.